SpaceFozzy/gaia-agent/README.md

 ## Results

 I began this as the final project of the [Hugging Face Agents Course](https://huggingface.co/learn/agents-course/en/unit0/introduction).
 To pass the course, the agent needed to correctly answer 30% of a sample of 20 Level 1 questions.
 It scored 11/20, with two answers essentially timing out.
-On the class leaderboard of 4138, it scored the 1065th place (i.e. the top 25%) 🎉
+On the class leaderboard of 4138, it scored the 1065th place (i.e. the top 25%) 🎉 This was without external file support.

-I bet we can do better!

-Five of the questions the agent could not answer because it doesn't currently support reading files like images, pdf, mp3, etc. So this is next on the TODO list.
+After adding some improvements including expanded file support, on a second run it scored 16/20, ranking #725 of 4257 (the top %18) 🎉

 ## Getting Started